kailash-manasarovar/statement/docs/crimes/hypno-tech.md

 ### Social media

 1. Hackers have built plugins for all social media platforms.
-1. Targets browser applications are hacked with a simple css rewrite hack.
+1. Targets' browser applications are hacked with a simple css rewrite hack.
 1. The hypno-tech runs in step with a target's social media activity.
 1. Criminals can surround targets with multiple fake social media accounts and communicate directly with them.
 1. It is likely the porn-gangs offer subscribers paid access to sex-slave targets and others, children and toddlers especially I believe, in this way.

+### Porn-subscribing conspirator plugins

+1. Hackers have a vast database of criminal-porn viewers to hand.
+1. Any one of these users can usually be counted upon for conspiratorial purposes using threats such as, "we'll tell your mum", or permutations thereof.
+1. Hackers have built plugins for conspiratorial subscriber accounts such a tech businesses desirous of paying-to-view target buckets such as their *female-colleague-you-hate*, for example.

 ## Scaling up, the evolution of the system